NVIDIA/cudnn-frontend/docs/operations/Attention.md

 #### Tensors:

 All the tensor requirements described in the forward operation are applicable in the backward operation as well.
-The gradient tensors for query, key, value, output, and bias should have the same properites as their non-gradient counterparts.
+The gradient tensors for query, key, value, output, and bias should have the same properties as their non-gradient counterparts.

 #### Limitations: